Manuwebdevelopment/Manuwebdevelopment/README.md

 - Hi, I’m @Manuwebdevelopment
 - I’m interested in python programming, data analysis and web development
-- I'm currently learning deeply Web Development on Zero To Mastery
+- I'm currently learning on Hack the Box
 - I did the Google course on data analysis via Coursera
-- I’m looking to collaborate and gain experience to land a job
+- I'm working in AI Agency company
 - 📫 How to reach me:
 manu.webdevelopment@gmail.com